salmandotexe/ai-workflow-creator/README.md

 ## 💡 Key Design Decisions

-- **RabbitMQ over Redis:** Better durability, delivery guarantees, and routing options for multi-step workflows.
+- **RabbitMQ over Redis:** Better fault tolerance, and message delivery guarantees
-- **MongoDB for Results:** Flexible schema supports evolving workflow formats without migrations.
+- **MongoDB for Results:** Flexible schema support and is persistent, used for application state.
-- **StorageService Abstraction:** Enables local shared volume now, but can easily swap in S3 or GCS later.
+- **Storage layer Abstraction:** Enables local shared volume now, but can easily swap in S3 or GCS later with change in one place.
 - **Playwright for Browser Automation:** Modern, powerful, with ability to simulate real browsers (headers, UA, etc.) to reduce detection.
+More flexible than BeautifulSoup / Selenium
 - **Full Observability:** Metrics (Prometheus/Grafana) + Task Monitoring (Flower) = fast debugging and scaling confidence.
+- **Microservice Architecture:** Fully dockerized and scalable.

 ---